-Experts say that the key to preventing Alzheimer’s may lie in being physically active.
-Personal trainer Jason Anderson reveals the exercises that give your brain a workout as well as your body.
+Experts believe that the key to preventing Alzheimer’s and other forms of dementia could lie in being physically active.
+Here we look at why that might be and suggest some exercises that could give your brain a workout as well as your body.

-There is mounting evidence to show that exercise could be one of a number of lifestyle factors that protect against developing Alzheimer’s disease.
+There is evidence to suggest that exercise could be one of a number of lifestyle factors that may protect against, or delay the development of Alzheimer’s disease by enhancing cognitive function1.

-Exercise may protect you from developing Alzheimer’s disease in three ways by:
+Exercise may protect you from developing Alzheimer’s disease in a number of ways.

 Increasing blood flow to the brain